Lapin0t/phd-manuscript/main/02_games.typ

 == Bisimilarity <sec-bisim>

-The natural notion of equality on automata is the notion bisimilarity.
+The natural notion of equality on automata is the notion of bisimilarity.
 Intuitively, a bisimulation between two automata consists of a relation between their respective states, which is preserved by the transition functions.
 Two automata are then said to be _bisimilar_ when one can exhibit a bisimulation